-This easy and flavorful maple cinnamon steel cut oatmeal recipe is made quicker with the help of a pressure cooker.
+This easy and flavorful maple cinnamon steel cut oatmeal recipe is made quicker with the help of an Instant Pot.
 Stir in your favorite fruit for a nutritious and delicious breakfast.

 If breakfast is the most important meal of the day, you might as well make yourself something nutritious and delicious.
 Steel cut oatmeal sweetened with maple syrup and a hint of cinnamon is a great start.